Rishabh-Mer/Unibot/data/nlu.md

 - faculty of Civil Engineering
 - CIVIL faculty
 - civil engineering faculties
+- teachers of civil
+- professors of civil

-## intent:aiml_faculties
+## intent:extc_faculties
-- faculties of AIML department
+- faculties of electronics department
-- Artificial Intelligence and Machine Learning Engineering faculty
+- electronics faculty
-- faculty of aiml
+- faculty of extc
-- faculty of Artificial Intelligence and Machine Learning Engineering
+- faculty of electronics Engineering
-- AIML faculty
+- EXTC faculty
-- artificial intelligence and machine learning engineering faculties
+- electronics engineering faculties

-## intent:data_faculties
-- faculties of DATA engineering department
+- teachers of electronics engineering
-- Data engineering faculty
-- faculty of data
-- faculty of Data Engineering
-- DATA faculty
-- data engineering faculties
+- professors of electronics engineering

 ## intent:ash_syllabus
 - syllabus for Applied Science and Humanities department
 - Applied Science and Humanities department syllabus
 - Applied Science and Humanities syllabus
+- first year syllabus
 - syllabus for Applied Science and Humanities
+- subjects in Applied science and humanities
+- subjects in first year
+- subjects in ash
+- modules in first year
+- modules in ash
+- modules in Applied science and humanities

 ## intent:it_syllabus
 - syllabus for it department